 Read About All the Hidden Gems Awards Winners

 See the list of Hidden Gems winners and the runners up.

-Hidden Gems brings to life some of the big ideas, big creative and big thinking—shared by the sector’s smaller events.
+Hidden Gems Awards brings to life some of the big ideas, big creative, and big thinking—shared by the sector’s smaller events.
 Congratulations to all of the inaugural winners.
 And get ready for 2020.The second Hidden Gems Call for Entries opens in June.